 I’ve definitely had my share of time at Disney California Adventure with babies, but today we’ve got everything you need to know if you’re at Disney California Adventure and pregnant.
 Plus, a pregnancy freebie at the end so keep reading.

 Note: This is not medical advice, always consult your physician before riding any attractions.

 We covered the rumor mill in our original article Disneyland and pregnant but just incase it’s not clear, let’s get this out of the way.
 Do not attempt to deliver your baby at California Adventure or Disneyland Resort.
 Your child will NOT get a lifetime pass or even free churros on every visit.
 Read more about this urban legend here.

 Another rumor that’s circulating the web is a “pregnancy pass” to skip the lines.
 This is a little misleading.
-Disneyland uses the Disability Access Service, which pregnant women may use.
-Read those guidelines here.
-But be warned, you will not skip all the waiting, you will just be given a return time and are free to do something else while you wait.
+Disneyland uses the Disability Access Pass, which pregnant women might be offered on rare occasions.
+Typically, they will just refer you to renting a wheel chair instead and you can read those guidelines here.
+But be warned, you will not skip waiting, you will just be given a return time and are free to do something else while you wait.
 This just makes it easier on your feet and body.

 Disney and Pregnant: Savings

 What’s not a Disney and Pregnant rumor?
 You can get discount Disneyland tickets with our partners at Get Away Today, plus enjoy even more savings when you combine tickets with a hotel.
 Use promo code Happiest10 and save an additional $10 on qualifying Disneyland packages.